 With the Students

 - Review the list of environmental issues.
 Add any new items that come to mind and combine any items that are similar.
-(Help students combine/expand their lists until they have about 10-15 issues.)
+(Help students to combine/expand their lists until they have about 10-15 issues to ask about.)

 Activity Embedded Assessment